 Flowers, Fruits, and Seeds :

-- There are two main types of root systems: tap root system and fibrous root system.
+- Roots can be classified into two main types: tap root system and fibrous root system.

-- Stems may be modified for support, protection, photosynthesis, food storage, and reproduction.
+- Stems can also undergo modifications to serve functions like support, protection, photosynthesis, food storage, and reproduction.

-- Leaves are green because they have a green pigment called chlorophyll.
-Green leaves manufacture their food with the help of carbon dioxide, water, and light.
+- Leaves acquire their green color due to the presence of a pigment called chlorophyll.
+This pigment enables green leaves to produce food through the process of photosynthesis, utilizing carbon dioxide, water, and light.

-- The pollen grains need to be transferred to the stigma from the anther of the flower for pollination.
+- For pollination to occur, pollen grains must be transferred from the anther of a flower to its stigma.

-- The seed has an embryo, which develops into a new plant under suitable conditions.
+- Seeds contain an embryo that develops into a new plant under suitable conditions.

 CBSE Notes for Class 6 Science Free Download for All Chapters